ocadotechnology/bbq/README.md

 ![Backup process](docs/images/bbq_backup_process.gif)

 BBQ initially creates backups for all source tables, to which it has access.
 When source table is modified, BBQ will create a backup within 36 hours.
-Backups are created using [copy-job](https://cloud.google.com/bigquery/docs/managing-tables#copy-table) in the same location as source data.
+Backups are created using [copy-job](https://cloud.google.com/bigquery/docs/managing-tables#copy-table) in the same [location/region](https://cloud.google.com/bigquery/docs/dataset-locations) as source data.

 BBQ can hold multiple versions of the same source table.
 Every partition in partitioned table is treated as separate table (i.e. BBQ copies only modified partitions).
-If source table has expiration time set, it's removed from backup table (so that backup never expires).
+If source table has expiration time set, the backup table will not preserve this property (so that backup never expires).

 ## Restore process